 BTW, the company is Simplot Australia.
 Oh, if the name doesn’t ring a bell, maybe some of their brand names will: Birds Eye, John West, Leggo’s, Edgell, lean Cuisine, Seakist, Harvest, Chiko, I & J, Ally, Top Cut, Five Tastes, Simply Great Meals.

 The photos included here were sent by the user, so you can also take a good look at their state and the use they’ve been put through.
-The close-up photo shows that despite all the years of hard use, the mats are still in pretty good shape.
+The close-up photo shows that despite all the years of hard use, the anti fatigue mats are still in pretty good shape.
 (The photos have been supplied by Simplot Australia.)

 So, you can rest assured that our “food grade” anti-slip, anti-fatigue mats are as good as we say they are.
 If you have any queries or wish to discuss your needs, please contact us now.